bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ## Migrating a project already using Bootstrap

-If you've already been using Bootstrap vv{{bootstrapVersionMajor}}, there are a couple adjustments you may need to make to your project:
+If you've already been using Bootstrap v{{bootstrapVersionMajor}}, there are a couple adjustments you may need to make to your project:

 - Remove the `bootstrap.js` file from your page scripts or build pipeline